-I often help readers when they can't get book examples working (my e-mail address is adam@adam-freeman.com if you need help), and I see all sorts of coding style every week.
+I often help readers when they can't get book examples working (my email address is adam@adam-freeman.com if you need help), and I see all sorts of coding styles every week.
 I know, deep in my heart, that anyone who doesn't follow my personal coding preferences is just plain wrong.
 But rather than forcing them to code my way, I get my code editor to reformat the code, which is a feature that every capable editor provides.

 My advice is to use linting sparingly and focus on the issues that will cause real problems.
-Leave formatting decisions to the individuals and rely on code editor reformatting when you need to read code written by a team member who has different preferences.
+Leave formatting decisions to the individuals and rely on code editor reformatting when you need to read code written by a team